diyjac/SDC-P5/README.md

 ![Our Warp Perspective Equation for 3D Reconstructure](./images/perspectiveTransformEquationPlusZ.png)

 Now, does this equation make sense?
-If your *Z* value is close to the you, meaning the *Y* coordinate in the 'birds-eye' view is near, the same height line will be larger in *Y* value when transform in perspective than a *Z* value belonging to a 3D point further away in *either* the *X* or *Y* value in the 'birds-eye' view.
+If your *Z* value is close to the you, meaning the *Y* coordinate in the 'birds-eye' view is near, the same height line will be longer in the *Y* axis when transform in perspective than a *Z* value belonging to a 3D point further away in *either* the *X* or *Y* value in the 'birds-eye' view.
 That seems correct.
 Why don't we try and find out by example.
 Let try doing our calibration cube test again with the new equation.

 ![3D REconstruction Using New Equation](./output_images/test1proj-calibration-cube-corrected.jpg)